Electric classic cars: iconic models reinvented for the 21st century

 The electric motor and batteries are designed to be almost the same size and weight as the car's original petrol engine and gearbox, as well as delivering near-identical performance characteristics.
 Much of the technology used was developed for the (now-cancelled) Aston Martin Rapide E project.
 The conversion is carried out in such a way that it can be reversed at a later date if this is wanted.

-Based on the Mk1 Cobra, the modern car appears largely unchanged on the outside but hides a 230kW electric motor and 54kW battery underneath its svelte composite bodywork.
+Based on the Mk1 Cobra, the modern car appears largely unchanged on the outside, but hides a 308bhp electric motor and 54kWh battery underneath its svelte composite bodywork.
 It weighs under 1,250kg and boasts impressive performance, with a 0-62mph time of 6.7 seconds.
-Charging is capped at 6kW, however.
+Charging speed is capped at 6kW, however.

-The car is on sale now priced from £138,000; just 58 cars will be made – a number that references the number of years since the original AC Cobra was launched in 1962.
+The car is on sale now, priced from £138,000.
+Just 58 will be made – a number that references the number of years since the original AC Cobra was launched in 1962.
+A more powerful version was made available in December 2020.
+Priced at £168,000, it ups power to 617bhp for a 0-60mph time of just 3.8 seconds.
+The 54kWh battery is sufficient for a 200-mile driving range.

 Electric Classic Cars